-Web site accessibility for disabled users is now enshrined in UK law under the SENDA (Special Educational Needs and Disability Act, Disability Discrimination Act Part 4) legislation of 2001.
+Web site accessibility for disabled users was enshrined in UK law under the SENDA (Special Educational Needs and Disability Act, Disability Discrimination Act Part 4) legislation of 2001, and the subsequent Disability Discrimination Act 2005.
 Under the terms of this act it is illegal for a higher education institution to treat people with disabilities less favourably or to fail to make reasonable adjustments to meet their needs.

 The Mathematical Institute strives to make all of its electronic resources as accessible as possible to all of our users, regardless of their particular circumstances.
 If you find any problems in accessing information from our site, please contact the Webmaster.

 The main site was imported into a content management system (drupal) in the summer of 2007 which aims to ensure good accessibility.

 There is a top level links navigation bar at the top of each page.
 Those items provide drop down menus that provide quick access to the top two levels of navigation.

 Below the top level links drop down menus navigation bar there is a 'breadcrumb trail' showing where you are within the main logical structure of the site and links to climb back up through the levels of the site.